-The following are the highlights of the Champlain Local Health Integration Network Board of Directors meetings held in Ottawa, Ontario on July 26, 2017.
+The following are the highlights of the Champlain Local Health Integration Network Board of Directors meeting held in Ottawa, Ontario on July 26, 2017.

 Medical Assistance in Dying in the Champlain Region - Overview